-We're wanting more feedback from you about where we’re proposing that medium density housing will be encouraged in the city.
+We're wanting more feedback from you about where we’re proposing to encourage medium density housing in the city.

 Back in 2022, we asked for feedback on some proposed areas we thought medium density housing could be.
 Since then, we’ve reviewed your suggestions and done a lot more technical work to refine our proposal.
 Now we’re wanting more feedback from you on our proposal, which we’re calling Plan Change I: Increasing Housing Supply and Choice.
 The proposed plan change aims to cut red tape and make housing more accessible by enabling more new homes close to the amenities and infrastructure we already have.